anthony-aylward/ucsd-bioinf-labs/README.md

 ## Second Aim
 Populate a database with information on faculty and their salient features, perhaps in .csv or .json format.

+## Third Aim
+Wrap collected data with an intuitive graphical interface.